How would I know if I am having symptoms of valve disease?

 However, the risk and damage may still be significant, so education and awareness about the possible causes for a gradual onset of symptoms is important for patients who may be at risk.

-Download our Valve Disease Symptom Tracker (PDF)(link opens in new window) (also available in Spanish (PDF)) so that you can track your symptoms over time.
-A change in symptoms is important to discuss with your physician.
+Download our Valve Disease Symptom Tracker (PDF)(link opens in new window) (also available in Spanish (PDF)) so you can track your symptoms over time.
+A change in symptoms is important to discuss with your health care provider.

 Some physical signs of heart valve disease can include: